aaronlael/communityhandlers/README.md

 1. You need to update the ssl_app-w32r-XX-X.exe in the script to the version on your server.
 This application is in the D:\i3\ic\server directory
 2. You run the script with the URL as the first parameter:  certs.psl https://url.for.your.webservice
 3. The script then generates the hash.0 files from the PEM files needed for SOAP/REST webservices on your PureConnect environment.

+**Get_DNIS.ps1

+Retreive a list of all DNIS values configured in attendant via the registry.

+1. Run the script with your primary IC server as the firt parameter:  Get_DNIS.ps1 cicserver01
+2. Spits out a DNIS.txt file in the execution director that tells you what profile the DNIS is associated with, as well.